Diets For Meat Lovers & The Best Meal Kits

 The carnivore diet consists of animal-based foods only.
 It includes beef, pork, lamb, chicken, turkey, duck, goose, organ meats, all types of fish, and seafood.
 It also allows for consuming butter, lards, bone marrow, and heavy cream.
 For all carnivore diet followers, it is important to get the best quality ethical meat that was raised on the free-run or free-range without any antibiotics, pesticides, and herbicides.

 One of the best companies on the Canadian market that delivers ethical meat boxes is Papa Earth.
-The boxes come in three sizes, a small one for a single person, a medium one for 2-3 people, and a large one for families.
+The boxes come in three sizes, a small one for a single person or couple, a medium one for 2-3 people, and a large one for larger families.
 Each box can be customized or curated.
 The customized box will contain all the items that you select, and curated boxes contain items selected for you by the Papa Earth team.
 The company offers different types of high-quality, ethical meat, fish, seafood, and butter.

 The ketogenic diet, or keto, for short, is another diet that consists mostly of animal-based foods.
 It includes all foods from the carnivore diet plus nuts, seeds, some vegetables, greens, and healthy oils.
 The goal of the ketogenic diet is to reach ketosis, a metabolic state in which the body uses fat instead of carbs to generate energy.